-Requirements for Part 2:
+Requirements:

-- Consult the appropriate material safety data sheet (MSDS) and find the LD50 or LC50 value for hydrochloric acid, sulfuric acid and acetic acid and include these values in your lab report. - Identify the unknown compound.
+- Consult the appropriate material safety data sheet (MSDS) and find the LD50 or LC50 value for hydrochloric acid, sulfuric acid and acetic acid and include these values in your lab report. - Be sure to read the lab on page 115 of the Cooperative Chemistry Laboratory Manual, 5th edition. - Identify the unknown compound.
 You will only be given 5 grams of the unknown compound. - Discover as many chemical and physical properties of the compound as you can. - Devise two syntheses of the compound and compare them for cost effectiveness, safety and potential yield.
 Be sure to reference all data you obtain from outside sources.
 The safety analysis must include the LD50 for each of the reactants and products in each of your devised reactions. - Below are guidelines for referencing data from different scientific sources.